Army Reserve activates 495th Inland Cargo Transportation Company in Arkansas

 |0

-This work, Army Reserve activates 495th Inland Cargo Transportation Company in Arkansas, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve activates 495th Inland Cargo Transportation Company in Arkansas, by SFC Jay Townsend, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT